SammyT1178/Prism-Documentation/README.md

 ![image](https://user-images.githubusercontent.com/61430214/209235620-51168d8a-af4b-4d8b-bb34-305ee3f76df7.png)
 ![image](https://user-images.githubusercontent.com/61430214/209235702-23567c7e-a0c6-4d6c-a77e-43342bd398b8.png)

 Error Pop-up Message Duration automatically set to 0.
-Allowing users to edit the duration for all three pop-up durations is a great addition, but the error pop-up would probably do best to not be set to stay on indefinitely.
+Allowing users to edit the duration for all three pop-up duration is a great addition, but the error pop-up would probably do best to not be set to stay on indefinitely.
 ![image](https://user-images.githubusercontent.com/61430214/209851858-e706e70a-1a4b-4b6c-a30f-e781a1cb6548.png)

 Custom Seasons works as anticipated.